tonsky/rum/README.md

 ## Changes

+### WIP

+- [ BREAKING ] `cursor` got renamed to `cursor-in`.
+New `cursor` method added that takes single key (as everywhere in Clojure)
+- [ BREAKING ] `rum/mount` returns `nil` (because you [shouldn’t rely on return value of ReactDOM.render](https://github.com/facebook/react/issues/4936))
+- cursors now support metadata, alter-meta! etc
+- cursors can now be used from Clojure
+- Rum now makes use of staless components (nothing for you to do, if your component doesn’t use any mixins, it’ll be automatically compiled to stateless component)
+- [ BREAKING ] server-side rendering no longer calls `:did-mount` (obviously, that was a mistake)
+- some client-side API functions added to server version (`dom-node`, `unmount`, `request-render` etc).
+Their implementation just throws an exception.
+This is to help you write less conditional directives in e.g. `:did-mount` or `:will-unmount` mixins.
+They will never be called, but won’t stop code from compiling either.

 ### 0.9.1

 - Added `rum.core/derived-atom`, a function that let you build reactive chains and directed acyclic graphs of dependent atoms.
 E.g. you want `*c` to always contain a value of `*a` plus a value of `*b` and update whenever any of them changes.
 Do: